The initiative

 IICA Water Network

-The IICA Water Network is made up of specialist Institute members with knowledge of water, agricultural and related aspects.
-Its objective is to consolidate capacities and promote public-private alliances of IIICA members, to improve integrated and efficient management in the use of water for agriculture, through the support of the ministries of agriculture and water agencies, identifying and promoting project initiatives with the capture of external resources, within the framework of the IICA Hemispheric Alliance Water and Agriculture.
+The IICA Water Network is composed of specialist members of the Institute with expertise in water, agriculture, and related areas.
+Its objective is to consolidate capacities and promote public-private partnerships among IICA members to improve integrated and efficient management of water use for agriculture, through the support of ministries of agriculture and water agencies, and by identifying and promoting project initiatives that leverage external funding within the framework of the IICA Hemispheric Partnership on Water and Agriculture.

-Furthermore, the network seeks to promote the interaction and exchange of experiences, projects, technological innovations, scientific articles, verified press releases, sectoral policy documents and success stories among its members, with the purpose of improving the current water situation. facing agriculture in the Americas.
-We extend a cordial invitation to you to join the IICA Water Network.
-You can send your request by email to the address: red.de.agua@iica.int
+Furthermore, the network seeks to foster interaction and the exchange of experiences, projects, technological innovations, scientific articles, verified press releases, sectoral policy documents, and success stories among its members, with the goal of improving the current water situation facing agriculture in the Americas.
+We cordially invite you to join the IICA Water Network.
+You can send your application by email to red.de.agua@iica.int

 Upcoming Events